March 3, 2022

 NEW TRAIL

-Man, I’d really thought my feet were well-conditioned and toughened up from all the training I did this winter.
-Apparently, these rocks and the dry, soft sand were making my shoes to rub in completely different spots than they did on the moist dirt of the Pacific Northwest.
+I’d genuinely thought my feet were well-conditioned and toughened up from all the training I did this winter.
+But these rocks and the dry, soft sand were making my shoes rub in completely different spots than they did on the moist dirt of the Pacific Northwest.

-When this new section of the AZT eventually opens in 2023, it’s supposed make this stretch of the trail more enjoyable and scenic.
-But it also will divert hikers 4.3 miles north of Patagonia instead of taking them right through it like the trail does now.
+When this new section of the AZT eventually opens in 2023, it’s supposed to make this stretch of the trail more enjoyable and scenic.
+But it also will divert hikers 4.3 miles north of Patagonia instead of taking them right through it as the trail does now.

-That future change might be seem like a downside for a lot of AZT hikers looking forward to town.
-But then again, we already have to walk nearly three miles on paved road to get to Patagonia on the existing AZT.
-Plus, it will probably be easier to just get a hitch into town from Highway 82 trailhead they are planning to build than the desolate Harshaw Road trailhead hikers currently use to get to Patagonia.
+That future change might seem like a downside for a lot of AZT hikers looking forward to town.
+But then again, we already have to walk nearly three miles on a paved road to get to Patagonia on the existing AZT.
+Once this alternate is open, it will probably be easier to just get a hitch into town from the trailhead they are building Highway 82 instead of the desolate Harshaw Road trailhead hikers currently have to use.

 ATA sign showing upcoming re-route

-As I scrolled through my FarOut App, I noticed there seemed to be a brand new campground in Patagonia catering to hikers and cyclists.
+As I scrolled through my FarOut App, I noticed there seemed to be a brand-new campground in Patagonia catering to hikers and cyclists.
 The place was called TerraSol and only cost $20 – a relative steal compared to the hotel in town.
-It was located only 0.5 mile east of town too, making my resupply trip totally walkable if I stayed there.
+It was located only 0.5 miles east of town too, making my resupply trip very walkable if I stayed there.

 The notes in the campground’s description told me to text Mary for availability.
-As soon as I had cell service I would see what if she still had availability tonight.
-If she had space at TerraSol, I’d call it an early day and stop there.
+As soon as I had cell service I would see if she still had availability tonight so I could call it an early day and stop there.
 If not, I guess I’d cross that bridge when I got there…

 As I stopped for lunch near a dry wash filled with soft sand and boulders, I toggled my phone out of airplane mode.
 One bar of service.
 I texted Mary and crossed my fingers that the message went through.